-Children often start school with an awareness that people communicate in more than one language.
-This is often through travel and family connections.
-Generally at this young age they have few inhibitions so relish the idea of experimenting with communication and mimicking adults in both spoken word and songs.
+Children often start school with an awareness that people communicate in more than one language; this may be through travel or family connections.
+Generally, at this young age, they have few inhibitions so relish the idea of experimenting with communication and mimicking adults in both spoken word and songs.

-The aim of our teaching is to promote an interest in other languages and cultures, and to make language learning fun and exciting.
-The interaction of language, culture, education and day-to-day life is mutually entwined, so our lessons draw no boundaries between information technology and ice creams, homes and hobbies.
+The aim at Airthrie is to promote an interest in other languages and cultures, and to make language learning fun and exciting.
+The interaction of language, culture, education and day-to-day life is mutually entwined, so our lessons draw no boundaries between information technology, ice creams, homes or hobbies.
 Where French inspires our pupils, we seek to help them find the reward and enjoyment from learning another language.

-Older pupils develop more formal skills during research projects when they increase their acquisition of vocabulary and related grammar.
-Thus, we seek to give the children a strong base on which to build when they move on to another school at 11.
+Older pupils develop skills that are more formal during research projects when they increase their acquisition of vocabulary and related grammar.
+Thus, we seek to give the children a strong base on which to build when they move on to their senior schools.